chardlau/datasheet/Readme.md

 * fixed: Only 'left' or 'right' is valid.
 (Note：`fixed` will effect the final order of the column. 'left' fixed column will be sorted forward while 'right' fixed column will be backward.)
 * style: Style for current column's cells.
 * render: Text formatter function for current column's cells.
+* readOnly: Flag indicates whether the cells in current column is editable or not.

 #### data [optional]